zbuzzeo/Buzz-Word-Bingo/README.md

 # Buzz Word Bingo
-**About the game**
+**A Buzz Word Tracker**

-Before a meeting the players are asked to enter words with point values.
-A player can enter a total of **5 words at most**.
-Once a meeting starts if a word that the player previously entered is heard during a meeting that player can mark that word and score the points increasing their score.
-Each time the player scores a new word the total increases by the point value.
+You're being asked to write a buzzword tracker that can keep track of buzzwords, the amount of points for a buzzword being spoken aloud, and the total amount of points overall.
+This system should keep track of **at most 5 buzzwords**.
+The intention is to load the system with at most 5 buzzwords and if any of those 5 buzzwords are spoken during a conversation, the matching amount of points is added to a "total point count" managed by the system.

 # Welcome to Team Buzz™
-Our game has been getting a lot of traction and we need to rebuild the API server with NodeJS to handle all the connections, we need you to create the server using **ExpressJS**.
+Our system has been getting a lot of traction and we need to rebuild the API server with NodeJS to handle all the connections, we need you to create the server using **ExpressJS**.
 Our CTO will provide you with the specs below.

 **At this time:**
 - you will not build the front-end.